estiens/world_cup_json/README.md

     Example: `https://worldcup.sfg.io/matches/today?callback=bar`

-  * You can append `?by_date=desc` to any query tosort the matches by furthest in the future to furthest in the past. `?by_date=asc` does past to future.
+  * You can append `?by_date=desc` to any query to sort the matches by furthest in the future to furthest in the past. `?by_date=asc` does past to future.
+(ASC is default sort with no params)

     Example:`[url]/matches/today/?by_date=DESC`